Integrated BioDesign Lab

 Why our lab?

 Biomedical engineering encompasses a wide range of biological scale: from molecular and subcellular level to cell, tissue, organ, and whole organism.
-Dr. Shang Song’s research work span different biological scales: from manipulating cellular microenvironment, to building tissue and organ constructs, and evaluating their regenerative and translational potential in diseased models.
-The direct experience working at different length scale and diseased models help us recognize unique challenges and needs in bridging the gap for translating new discoveries to improve human health.
+Dr. Shang Song’s research work span different biological scales: from manipulating cellular microenvironment, to building tissue and organ constructs, and evaluating their regenerative and translational potential in disease-mimicking models.
+The direct experience working at different length scale and disease-mimicking models help us recognize unique challenges and needs in bridging the gap for translating new discoveries to improve human health.

 Why now?